-Metadata
+Application Metadata

-Metadata can be described simply as "data about data".
-Think of it as a hidden level of information embedded in a file and quietly maintained by the application that created the file.
-Although metadata data security issues affect many programs, including WordPerfect, the epicenter of the metadata controversy has been Microsoft Word and other components of Microsoft Office.
-Metadata grows not out of the Secret Bill Gates Conspiracy to Take Over the World, but out of efforts to add useful features to documents, such as information on who created or edited a document, the document's usage and distribution history and much more.
-The problem with metadata, especially for lawyers, comes about when people share Word document files.
-When you send someone (opposing counsel, a client, the court) a Word file on disk, over a network or via the Internet, you send not only the text and formatting of the document; you also transmit its metadata layer.
+Metadata is "data about data."
+Application metadata is a level of information embedded in a file and more-or-less invisibly maintained by the application that created the file.
+Although application metadata data security issues affect many programs, the epicenter of the application metadata controversy has been Microsoft Word and other components of Microsoft Office.
+Application metadata grows not out of the Secret Bill Gates Conspiracy to Take Over the World, but out of efforts to add useful features to documents, such as information on who created or edited a document, the document's usage and distribution history and much more.
+The problem with application metadata, especially for lawyers, comes about when people share Word document files.
+When you send someone (opposing counsel, a client, the court) a Word file on disk or via the Internet, you send not only the text and formatting of the document; you also transmit its application metadata layer.
 The associated metadata might reveal the amount of time spent editing the document and identify others with whom the document was shared.
 The metadata might also include collaborative commentary, earlier versions of the document and even the fact that you merely recycled a document prepared in another matter or purloined from another lawyer!
-In short, metadata can cause problems ranging from embarrassment to malpractice.
+In short, application metadata can cause problems ranging from embarrassment to malpractice.